aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

      are immediately available as they packages are indexed.

-  To ensure compatiblity between the schema of the definition, and the consuming code (i.e the front-end application), the stored file will contain its version in the `version` feild of the schema.
+  To ensure compatiblity between the schema of the definition, and the consuming code (i.e the front-end application), the stored file will contain its version in the `version` field of the schema.

   > For more information on this, see the [Backend X Frontend Compatiblity](#backend-x-frontend-compatibility) section.